 The career center exists…please, take advantage of what they have to offer!
 Career counselors are specially trained to help college students strengthen their resumes and prepare them for career success.

-Even if you might not have a strong connection with your assigned counselor, they will likely provide a far more extensive critique of your resume and job documents than any average Joe Smoe online or resume service.
+Even if you might not have a strong connection with your assigned counselor, they will likely provide a far more extensive critique of your resume and job documents than any average Joe Schmoe online or resume service.
 While getting advice online isn’t always the worst idea, know that as a student, you have access to far more reliable resources – so use them!